viperproject/sample/TouchDevelopPreprocessing/doc/backward-analysis/readme.md

 Test suites
 -----------
+All tests can be run on the command line with "sbt test".
+For general instructions see "Getting Started with Sample" on the wiki.
+Also note that the old Swing GUI was never used for the backward analysis.
+It probably does not even run.

 There are 3 automated test suites that were used to run the backward analysis on  example scripts.
-Different options were set since not all of the functionality is appropriate for all scripts.
+Different options were set since not all of the functionality is appropriate for all scripts:

 1. `BackwardLocalTest`: Analyzes scripts in "backward_tests/local".
 The analysis uses the Polyhedra domain and reports numerical errors (bound